jscheinhorn/luke-sail/README.md

 Example questions (nothing is off-limits):
 - Packing list
-- Seasickness - stugeron is available for sale on the island.
-It is similar to dramamine.
-We used it every day on our trip last year and had no issues.
+- Seasickness
 - Max time at sea
 - Sleeping arrangements
-- Sailing on other boats (must have enough experienced crew on each boat)
+- Sailing on other boats
+- Safety gear